h3xp/RickDangerousUpdate/README.md

 # Usage

 Simply run the following command on your Retropie via SSH (this is the recommended way, click [here](#ssh-usage) for further instruction) or access a terminal by connecting a keyboard and pressing F4
-(Replace [link] with a URL to the mega storage containing the updates):
+(Replace [link] with a URL to the MEGA storage containing the updates):

 ```
 bash <(curl 'https://raw.githubusercontent.com/h3xp/RickDangerousUpdate/main/run.sh' -s -N) [link]